 Check their WW1 documentary here.

 Spies must die is another StarMediaEN series.
 They’re detective shows, located in the Soviet Union (usually with a war theme) and they’re with less action and more dialogue.

-They cover a wide range of times and locations, and are perfect if you’re looking for a fun detective series.
+They cover a wide range of times and locations and are perfect if you’re looking for a fun detective series.
 Again, they’re available with English subtitles, so they’re perfect for beginner learners.
 Especially if you like the Soviet Union theme.